Fall in Love with Me (song)

-"Fall in Love with Me" is a song by American band Earth, Wind & Fire, released in November 1982 upon Columbia Records as the first single from their twelfth album, Powerlight (1983).
-It rose to No. 4 on the US Billboard R&B Singles chart, No. 17 on the Billboard Hot 100 chart and No. 14 on the Canadian RPM Top Singles chart.
+"Fall in Love with Me" is a song by American band Earth, Wind & Fire, released in January 1983 by Columbia Records as the first single from their twelfth album, Powerlight (1983).
+It rose to No. 4 on the US Billboard R&B Singles chart, No. 17 on the Billboard Hot 100 chart, and No. 14 on the Canadian RPM Top Singles chart.
 "Fall In Love With Me" was Grammy nominated for Best R&B Performance by a Duo or Group with Vocals.

 Overview

-"Fall in Love with Me" was produced by Maurice White and composed by White, Wayne Vaughn and Wanda Vaughn of The Emotions.
+"Fall in Love with Me" was produced by Maurice White and composed by White, Wayne Vaughn, and Wanda Vaughn of The Emotions.
 As well the song came upon EWF's 1983 studio album Powerlight.

 The single's b-side was a song called Lady Sun from EWF's 1981 studio album Raise!.

 A music video was also released in 1983 to accompany the single.